 BART plans to double to about 200 officers its New Year's Eve police patrols on the trains, he said.
 BART will supply most of the officers, but Oakland and San Francisco police and Alameda County sheriffs's deputies also will pitch in.

-BART also plans to have many transit system managers, secretaries, legal workers and other nonpolice employees ride trains and
+BART also plans to have many transit system managers, secretaries, legal workers and other nonpolice employees ride trains and walk the stations in colored vests to answer riders' questions.

 Those transit employees will not act as police officers, Johnson said, but they can alert police if needed.